Zuehlke/software-engineering-corner/drafts/homemade-signals.md

 saveAsDraft: true
 ---

-_First off: the code in this post is not meant to be used for production-level application but rather serves an educational purpose._
+_First off: the code in this post is not meant to be used for production-level application but serves an educational purpose._

 In [a previous blog post](https://software-engineering-corner.zuehlke.com/signals-signals-everywhere), we explored where Signals came from, what they are, and how they took over the frontend ecosystem.
-We already saw that they simplify keeping the UI in sync with the state in a straightforward way, even if we skip using any other libraries.
+We already saw that they simplify keeping the UI in sync with the state straightforwardly, even if we skip using any other libraries.
 But today, we're taking it one step further.
-We are building our own rudimentary Signals from scratch to understand the underlying mechanisms.
+We are building rudimentary Signals from scratch to understand the underlying mechanisms.
-This exercise has been extremely valuable for me.
+This exercise has been massively valuable for me.

 ## Quick Recap

 Let's do a quick recap.
-Signals have taken over the world of front-end frameworks.
+Signals have taken over the world of frontend frameworks.
 Just about every framework except React has hopped on board with this concept over the past two years, and it looks like they're to stay.

 JavaScript frameworks try to solve the challenge of keeping the UI consistent and up-to-date with the state.
-After exploring a wide range of solutions, it seems that most agree Signals are an essential piece of the puzzle.
+After exploring a wide range of solutions, it seems that most agree that Signals are an essential piece of the puzzle.
 They are special JS objects that can notify subscribers about changes.
 We can pass around a Signal without it losing reactivity.
 There are three types of reactivity: reactive state, derived values, and side effects.

 Effects are the powerhouses that make everything move, as they produce a side effect every time a source Signal changes.
-This allows frameworks to re-render relevant segments of the UI much more efficiently than elaborate change detectors or by comparing virtual DOM trees.
+That allows frameworks to re-render relevant segments of the UI much more efficiently than elaborate change detectors or by comparing virtual DOM trees.

+And now, off to building Signals ourselves.

 ## Basic Reactive State

 The first element we're implementing is the elementary building block: a Signal.
-This initial version is just going to be a simple wrapper around a value with accessor functions.
+This initial version is just a simple wrapper around a value with accessor functions.

 ```js
 function signal(initialValue) {